Auxilor/auxilor.github.io/docs/ecoquests/how-to-make-a-task.md

 The ID of the Task is the file name.
 This is what you use in quests and placeholders.
 ID's must be lowercase letters, numbers, and underscores only.

-Tasks are the goals that players must complete in order to complete [[how-to-make-a-quest|quests]].
+Tasks are the goals that players must complete in order to complete [quests](https://plugins.auxilor.io/ecoquests/how-to-make-a-quest).

 ## Example Task Config